vhsantos26/resultados_digitais/README.md

 Failed to load resource: net::ERR_BLOCKED_BY_CLIENT
 ```

-* After save the Financial information, data update alert appear in wrong place, as all of alerts appears at right bottom corner, and that appears at top.
-Besides that, there are two different behaviors for presenting such, while one overwrite the help button and another don't (*Blog Tools without a term alert overwrite the help button and, when Account Overview are save, alert show up above the help button*).
+* After save the Financial information, data update alert appears in the wrong place, all the alerts appear at right bottom corner, and that appears at top.
+Besides that, there are two different behaviors for presenting such, while one overwrite the help button, the other doesn't (*Blog Tools without a term alert overwrite the help button and, when Account Overview are save, alert show up above the help button*).